holgerimbery/clusterlab/README.md

 cd cluster
 ./setup_nodes.sh
 ```

-sometimes you may start the last command several time in a row until you get green ok= for all RPis from the playbook at the end.
+sometimes you have to start the last command several time in a row until you get green ok= for all RPis from the playbook at the end.

 install docker on the master RPi